Muhammad Ali's Greatest Fight: Reception

 The film has a rating of 38% in Rotten Tomatoes.

 Hank Stuever of The Washington Post commented that the film, focused as it was on the behind-the-scenes legal discussion of the Supreme Court's justices and law clerks, and depicting one of Harlan's law clerks (a character that was "a fictional composite of several clerks") as playing a central role in the court's decision to free Ali, was at times "too much like a substandard episode of The Paper Chase" and "more Wikipedia entry than story, as characters speak to one another in long paragraphs of legal exposition".

 The Post did have positive comments about the lead performances of Langella and Plummer.
 Christopher Howse of The Daily Telegraph said the film "was worth watching in the comfort of the home, but if it had been shown in a cinema, it would hardly have been worth stirring from the fireside for."

 Mary McNamara of the Los Angeles Times also commented on the excellent performances of the cast, while concluding that "[t]he legal wrangling of eight old white men behind closed doors simply pales in comparison" to Ali's part of the story.

-Ali is not portrayed by an actor in the film, but instead Frears made repeated use of actual television news clips of Ali boxing, giving interviews, and performing.
-These clips of the actual Ali are mentioned in multiple reviews as among the best elements of the film.
+Ali is not portrayed by an actor in the film, but instead Frears made repeated use of television news clips of Ali boxing, giving interviews, and performing.
+These clips of Ali are mentioned in reviews as among the best elements of the film.